 When (two days later) I was finally able to connect to a person with the authority to give me a replacement printer.
 He refused to do this, instead offering me three options: 1) try to fix it myself using the hp website (which I had tried many times before while on hold for tech support) 2) purchase a tech support session for $35 or 3) purchase a refurbished 'upgrade' of the exact same model of printer (yes, the one with 'known issues') for more than I paid for the printer brand-new last year.

-He told me I couldn't get a replacement because my warranty had expired, even though I explained to him that I first called hp with the problem two weeks ago and that I can trace these problems back to when I first purchased the printer.
-He agreed to put me through to his supervisor.
+That's where we are right now.
+I intend to continue updating this report (and sending the updates to HP) as things progress.
 The moral of the story: Don't buy a Photosmart C6180.
 In fact, just don't buy from HP at all, unless you are a tech guru and can fix it when there are problems.
 In which case, please contact me so maybe you can fix my printer!

 UPDATE: Got a call from a case manager.
 I called HP last night at about 7:00 pm and left messages explaining how I had filed a ripoff report, and encouraging them to come read it.
-At about 1:30 pm today, I received a call from Dawn, a case manager with HP. she was *very* polite and helpful.
+At about 1:30 pm today, I received a call from **, a case manager with HP. she was *very* polite and helpful.
 She apologized for the inconvenience, listened to my complaint, and set me up with a replacement printer, to arrive on Thursday.
 Yay for ripoff report!
 I will continue posting updates until this is all resolved, but it looks like HP is going to resolve this without too much fuss.

 UPDATE: Printer received, still having problems.
 I received the 'new' printer last week, and unfortunately was not able to set it up over the weekend.
 I have spent the past three days trying to get it set up.
 It hooked up to my Vista computer fairly painlessly, but there were major connection problems when trying to hook it up to my XP computer.
 I finally got it to print, but I still can't scan from my XP computer.

 And I don't really know if it can print, because I keep getting an error message saying that there's no paper in the tray when there are a good 30 sheets in there.
 And, the instructions that came with the printer say that I should use special cartridges the first time printing because the ink is supposed to mix with something in the ink heads during the first print.
 Which is all well and good except that they didn't send me any special ink cartridges.
 So now I'm trying to get these special cartridges so that I can find out if my 'new' printer will actually print correctly.

 Problem number two is that while I wasn't sure if I even needed these special cartridges, I went ahead and installed my own cartridges.
 I put in a brand-new light blue cartridge, but the printer is showing that the cartridge is empty.
 Blah.
 I'll deal with this problem once the special cartridges come in.